 - ➤ The team shall identify further actions on the Monitoring Plan that must be implemented in order to mitigate risk to others (e.g., backpack checks, safety plan, etc.).
-A Safety Plan is required for Serious/Very Serious threats. - ➤ Identify the names and titles of individuals who participated in the development of the Monitoring Plan.
-It is recommended that the original BTA members, along with the parent(s)/guardian(s) of the student of concern also be included in its development. - ➤ Once the team has identified further actions to be taken, they must select FINALIZE MONITORING PLAN within 72 hours of completing BTA Part 1-3.
-Please note: Finalizing this document will send alerts to the predetermined individuals for notification (i.e., School Principal). - > Print the final page of the Monitoring Plan from the student's Documents tab.
-Team members must confirm their participation by either signing the form or indicating they participated via telephone, etc. - ➤ Upload the scanned signature page to the Documents tab for the student.
-On the Documents tab for the student, you will click 'Upload External Attachments', select the scanned signature page from your computer, and then select the Monitoring Plan document that it applies to.
-(Refer to EdPlan Main Menu> Resource Information> BTA).
+A Safety Plan is required for Serious/Very Serious threats.
+Daily Persons Possession check is required for all Serious/Very Serious threats.
+A log must be kept to document that this check occurs daily. - ➤ Identify the names and titles of individuals who participated in the development of the Monitoring Plan.
+It is recommended that the original BTA members, along with the parent(s)/guardian(s) of the student of concern also be included in its development. - ➤ Once the team has identified further actions to be taken, they must select FINALIZE MONITORING PLAN within 72 hours of completing BTA Parts 1-3.
+Please note: Finalizing this document will send alerts to the predetermined individuals for notification (i.e., School Principal).
+If monitoring plan is unable to be completed in 72 hours of completing Parts 1-3, documentation should be entered in Contacts Tab explaining reason for delay. - All participants in the development of the monitoring plan must sign the signature page with an electronic signature or have a physical signature attached to the monitoring plan in EdPlan.
+If a signature is unable to be captured for any reason, it should be documented on the signature page or in Contacts Tab in EdPlan.
+Administrators should ensure that only individuals who participated in the monitoring plan development are listed on the signature page. - To upload the scanned signature page of a monitoring plan to the Documents tab for the student, click on Documents tab.
+On the Documents tab for the student, scroll down to bottom of page and click 'Upload External Attachments', select the scanned signature page from your computer, and then select the Monitoring Plan document that it applies to (Refer to EdPlan Main Menu > Resource Information > BTA).

-- The BTA team must reconvene every 30 school days (or earlier, if warranted) from the development of the initial Monitoring Plan for review and modifications.
+- ➤ The BTA team must reconvene every 30 school days (or earlier, if warranted) from the development of the initial Monitoring Plan for review and modifications.
 Identify and select the review date in the Monitoring Plan before finalizing.
 Maintain documentation (e.g., logs, data) for all actions selected on the Monitoring Plan. - o Upon review of a student's Monitoring Plan, the team must determine whether to: - Continue Monitoring Plan with revisions. - Continue Monitoring Plan with no revisions. - Close Monitoring Plan. - o The team must enter a rationale for their decision above.